top of page

 macbook mockup.png

 UC Health Milk Bank is a nonprofit, HMBANA (Human Milk Banking Association of North America) accredited Milk Bank that provides safe, pasteurized donor breast milk to fragile infants in hospitals and homes.
 The Milk Bank leads multiple initiatives to promote equitable access to donor milk.
-The current digital experience lacks a single streamlined platform that clearly communicates how visitors can engage with the milk bank.
+The current digital experience lacks a streamlined platform that clearly communicates how visitors can engage with the milk bank.

 My Role